 The Final Word

 ADHD diagnosis and treatment may become challenging if the patient also has bipolar disorder as a comorbid condition.
 Given the lack of research on this topic, it is highly dependent on the expertise and prior knowledge of the healthcare providers in understanding the symptoms and administrating the best treatment option.
 With an increasing interest in the intersection of both these conditions, there is greater awareness on how to manage ADHD symptoms in patients with bipolar disorder.
-If you are looking for ADHD treatment in Austin, be sure to get in touch with our ADHD specialists at the Family Medicine Austin where we are offering a broad spectrum of treatment options.
+If you are looking for ADHD treatment in Austin, be sure to get in touch with our ADHD specialist at the Family Medicine Austin where we are offering a broad spectrum of treatment options.